frankframework/frankframework/FRANKDOC.md

 #### XML schema for Frank developers

-A Frank developer uses the XML schema when she writes a Frank config.
-She may start writing a config in Visual Studio Code as shown below:
+A Frank developer uses the XML schema when he writes a Frank config.
+He may start writing a config in Visual Studio Code as shown below:

 ![vscodeStartConfig](./picturesForContributors/vscodeStartConfig.jpg)

-She types the text needed to reference the XML schema of the Frank!Doc (number 1).
-Then she writes the text `<A` (number 2).
+He types the text needed to reference the XML schema of the Frank!Doc (number 1).
+Then he writes the text `<A` (number 2).
 VSCode shows a red flag because this is invalid XML.
 VSCode can provide autocomplete help as shown (number 3).
 One of the options is the XML element `<Adapter>`.
 There is a button to get the tooltip help text of that element (number 4).
 This text is derived from the JavaDoc comment above the class declaration of [Adapter](./core/src/main/java/nl/nn/adapterframework/core/Adapter.java).

 Frank developers not only see errors about invalid XML, but also about violations of the XML schema.

 ![vscodeXsdViolation](./picturesForContributors/vscodeXsdViolation.jpg)

 The Frank developer has used an XML element `<xxx>` that does not exist.
 VSCode produces a red flag.
-The tooltip help she can get is also shown.
-She sees which XML elements she can use instead of `<xxx>`.
+The tooltip help he can get is also shown.
+He sees which XML elements he can use instead of `<xxx>`.

 #### Web app with reference information for Frank developers